 Meanwhile, the Research Centre enables you to stay up-to-date with your investments.
-Stock alerts mean that you won’t miss a trick.
+Stock alerts can help ensure you won’t miss a trick.
 Real-time price changes and an advanced search function, in a clean and easy-to-use format, allows you to drill down to the important information to make an informed choice.

 Finally, one big advantage of the Barclays Smart Investor account is that it allows you to transfer existing investments in.
-So if you already have a portfolio but fancy a change, you can make the switch without impacting your investments’ tax-efficient status.
+So if you already have a portfolio but fancy a change, you could make a switch without impacting your investments’ tax-efficient status.
 The whole process can be completed in four simple steps, smoothing the way to the next stage of your investment journey.

 Barclays Smart Investor commission prices